robertoesteves13/blog/content/posts/muista-development-part-0.md

 to make complex interfaces.
 I believe it's going to be a good library to use for this case.

-I have a lot of work to do, specially designing and prototyping it.
+I have a lot of work to do, specially designing and prototyping it, so in the next days I'll be focusing my time in development of this application.
+I hope you're just as excited as me :).